 Barnes and Noble Booksellershas eBooks available though its website, and textbooks are searchable by format in the left hand toolbar.

 Many of the books that you would traditionally purchase through the Bookstore come with an electronic version of the textbook, as well as an access code for additional learning material associated with the subject matter.
 Please visit the MSU Bookstorewebsitefor more details.

+Bookshare offers a wide variety of online eBooks for students that have an academic accomodation.
 Available to students who receive accessible textbooks through the Office of Disability Services (ODS), Bookshare provides eBooks to students who have purchased the textbook from elsewhere.
 Proof of disability is necessary to access this service for free, otherwise yearly membership is $50.